Frequently Asked Questions

 Q. Can my son/daughter get academic credit for an unpaid internship?

-A. The internship must be approved as an independent study.
+A. Academic credit can be earned through the 1/4 credit Career Connections Internship course, or credit can sometimes be obtained through an independent study.
 To do this the student must work together with a faculty member who then must approve the independent study with the registrar’s office.

 We hope this information is helpful to SLU parents as you assist your son or daughter with their future plans!